hxttm/ASG1-web-development/README.md

 ## Overview
 This website show cases RE&S Singapore in a way that is easy and fun to learn and understand.
 It highlights the company’s profile, milestones, achievements, and what they stand for, all in a clean and modern layout.
 Everything is set up so users can quickly find what they’re looking for without feeling lost.

-Not just looking good, the site works well on any device with smooth nae=vigation and a modern, aesthetic layout.
+Not just looking good, the site works well on any device with smooth navigation and a modern, aesthetic layout.
 From checking out career opportunities to learning about the company’s story, everything is designed to be straightforward and engaging.
 Overall, it’s a simple, polished way to get to know RE&S Singapore.
 ---

 # Design Process